Faculty Led UMass Lowell Courses Abroad

 Summer 2015 - Comparative Arts & French Cinema in Paris, France

-Comparative Arts in France and French Cinema and Society are the two components of a two-course prospectus for Summer 2014 Study Abroad in Paris.
+Comparative Arts in France and French Cinema and Society are the two components of a two-course prospectus for Summer 2015 Study Abroad in Paris.
 Each course will be offered as a 3-credit, Gen. Ed. class, and many of the lessons and discussions for both classes will be taught simultaneously or concurrently while visiting various sites in France.
 Because the two classes are designed to segue into and compliment each other, students will be required to register for both classes for a total of 6 credits.
 These two courses offer a unique opportunity for students to study the art and cultural history of France while interacting with authentic artifacts and monuments and examining these in situ and in real time.
 In other words, we will not be looking at reproductions of great art and architecture, we will be discussing them while standing in front of, for example, the actual painting of the Mona Lisa or touring the inside of Notre Dame Cathedral.
 Likewise French films will be discussed while students experience full immersion in contemporary French society.
-This is a summer 2014 program.
+6 credits, 58.105/59.105 and 50.376.
 Apply and learn more

 Summer 2015 - Human Rights and International Law, The Hague, Netherlands

 Travel and study with Political Science professor Gary Uzonyi to The Hague, Netherlands.
 Located less than an hour south of Amsterdam, the Netherlands’ 780 year old seaside seat of government has played a prominent role in shaping the purpose, design, and importance of human rights law since the end of the Cold War.
 In this class, we will examine why states repress their people, form human rights law, and comply with international human rights standards.
 While in The Hague, the class will visit the world’s most famous human rights courts, including the International Criminal Court, the International Criminal Tribunal for the Former Yugoslavia, the International Court of Justice, and the Peace Palace.
 Students will have a chance to interact with human rights lawyers and practitioners, learning from those individuals who have played a critical role in punishing infamous war criminals and shaping modern international relations.
-This is a summer 2014 course worth 3 credits.
+3 credits, 46.384 UG.
+Also open to Graduate students for 3 credits, course number TBD.
 Apply and Learn More

 Summer 2015 - Comparative Law in London

 Travel and study in London with professor Walter Toomey where you will immerse yourself in Comparative Law.
 Through site visits such as the houses of Parliament, Inns of Court, The Royal courts of Justice, the Commonwealth Lawyer's Association as well as guest lecturers, students will gain a better perspective on their own legal system as well as the United Kingdom legal system.
 By comparing and contrasting the various facets of each system and the justifications and impact of each, students will sharpen their critical thinking and their ability to articulate practical distinctions, positive or negative, between starkly contrasting models.
 Students will also gain cultural perspective, improve their ability to cope and thrive in unfamiliar and challenging environments, practice diplomacy by politely and thoughtfully engaging people with different ideas in meaningful discussion and debate, and learn to use their experiences to critique and evolve their own preconceptions and ideas.
-This is a summer 2014 course worth 3 credits.
+3 credits, 41.378.
 Apply and learn more

 Summer 2015 - Music Workshop in Tuscany, Italy